• Art Magazine

 In the design process, advanced algorithms can analyze historical trends, customer preferences and cultural influences in order to generate innovative and aesthetically appealing designs.
 This not only accelerates the design phase , but it is also ensured that products are closely aimed at the market requirements, which ultimately increases the attractiveness.

-In 2022, sustainable jewelry manufacturer J'EVAR integrating generative AI and computer-aided design (CAD) into new product development to strengthen the brand's sustainability efforts.
-J'EVAR's proprietary AI tool allows artisans to input information about a product's materials and specifications and then receive as many iterations of the design as needed in the desired style, metal width, and weight.
+In 2022, sustainable jewelry manufacturer J'EVAR integrating generative AI and computer-aided design (CAD) into the development of new products to strengthen the brand's sustainability efforts.
+J'EVAR's in-house AI tool allows artisans to input information about a product's materials and specifications.
+They can then receive as many iterations of the design as needed, in the desired style, metal width, and weight.

 See this post on Instagram